 Richard M. Renkin is an experienced California divorce attorney and certified family law specialist who has been helping families since 1991.
 Mr. Renkin’s expertise in these types of convoluted divorce settlements involving an out-of-state spouse goes a very long way in terms of ensuring that his clients always get their most favorable divorce outcomes.

-Contact our offices today for a free consultation or call us at 619-299-7100 so we can get a thorough understanding of your situation and begin initiating the necessary steps we’ll have to take in order to successfully file your divorce with your spouse in another state.
+Contact our offices today for a case evaluation or call us at 619-299-7100 so we can get a thorough understanding of your situation and begin initiating the necessary steps we’ll have to take in order to successfully file your divorce with your spouse in another state.

 Jurisdiction within divorce proceedings essentially represents a state court’s authority over a couple’s marriage, and each state has unique jurisdiction rules that must be abided by.